 With the current shortage of engineers in North America, businesses must quickly adapt to a rapidly changing market.
 To address this issue, Upgraded Helping Hands has developed a new version (2.0) of their software outsourcing model aimed at providing internal software teams with highly skilled engineers capable of committing to long-term employment.
 These engineers are sourced from countries with abundant tech talent but limited job opportunities.
 The primary aim of Upgraded Helping Hands is to create strong, integrated teams capable of delivering superior products efficiently, in contrast to traditional outsourcing approaches that prioritize cost-cutting or using freelancers for staff augmentation.

-Staff Augmentation 2.0: A Tool for Constructing Globally Dispersed Teams
+Staff Augmentation 2.0: Building Globally Distributed Teams

 Staff Augmentation 2.0 places a strong emphasis on delivering resources to help teams achieve exceptional results.
 In addition to hard skills, soft skills such as leadership, creativity, and problem-solving are also taken into consideration when assessing and prioritizing engineers.
 After the evaluation process, engineers are assigned to client teams that match their technical and cultural backgrounds.
 The staff augmentation company is ultimately responsible for managing and compensating the engineers.
 This allows companies in need of software developers to promptly engage skilled engineers while reducing operational expenses.